Puppy-Playdate/puppy_playdate_be/README.md

 May use this area for any hat tip to anyone whose code is used, inspiration, helpers (instructors), etc.

 ## PLACEHOLDER FOR PICTURES SHOWING EXAMPLES OR PARTS OF THE PROJECT WE'RE PROUD OF.

+## IMPORTANT INFO FOR DEVS

+**Info**
+- users have many dogs and socials
+- dogs and socials belong to users
+- We have a user_socials controller so if we get rid of the joins table take it out too
+- users and dogs basic crud functions happy and sad path tested.
+- if not merged into main yet follow these steps
+1. git checkout -b socials
+2. git pull origin socials
+    - this will give you access to all the current pushes we made to the socials branch blake can show you if you have any questions.

+**TODO**
+- serializer test for socials
+- Create, Update, and Delete are all not being called on in the socials controller inside the method so need to do some digging.
+Seem to be the same issue though